phaze-the-dumb/Phaze-Docs/beatsaber-modding/getting-started.md

 Now enter the information it asks

 **Note: When it asks for `ndkpath` you need to give it the path of the folder where you downloaded Android NDK**

+# Now you have a basic mod template!